TheOnodrim/Shield/README.md

 Please open issues and pull requests on anything you come across.

 ## Dependencies:
-Make sure you are using a version of python that is version 3.5 or higher.
+Python must be installed on you computer and you must have a python version of 3.5 or higher.